fusion-energy/neutronics-workshop/README.md

 # Fusion Neutronics workshop with OpenMC
 A selection of resources for learning OpenMC with particular focus on simulations relevant for fusion energy.

-There are a few slides introducing the workshop https://slides.com/openmc_workshop/neutronics_workshop.
+There are a few [slides](https://slides.com/openmc_workshop/neutronics_workshop) introducing the workshop and showing the results of each task.

 The use of OpenMC for neutronics analysis requires several software packages and nuclear data.
 These have been installed inside a Docker container.
 It is recommended that this workshop be completed using the Docker container.